 Yes, because they do end up using your product or service and letting people know about how good it is.

-No, because endorsers are valued for their overall celebrity and not their particular expertise and rhetorical clout within certain limited circles.
+But also no, because endorsers are valued for their overall celebrity and not their particular expertise and rhetorical clout within certain limited circles.

 You see, an endorser would be Brad Pitt selling Chanel No. 5.
 If you think about it, why would you trust Brad Pitt when it comes to perfume?
 Does Brad Pitt make perfume?
 Is he a known perfume enthusiast?
 Has he ever had any particular episode in his life that linked his name specifically to perfume?
 No. Brad Pitt was merely chosen because he is a celebrity, one that is popular among the target market of Chanel No. 5, but this popularity only goes as shallow as knowing about him, not necessarily talking to him or engaging him.

 Influencers are actually known by their audience, as much as one can know someone from talking to them over a computer screen or smartphone.
 Influencers know particular products because they use them in one of the main aspects of their lives.
 For instance, mothers know baby food.
 Athletes know sports drinks.
 Fashionistas know clothes.
 So when one of these individuals start talking about these products, then they are influencers.
+A little-known chess player may be more influential and therefore impactful than Justin Bieber, if you're selling chess boards.

 Another important facet of being an influencer is that these people have leverage within a certain community due to their personal engagement with these people that allowed them to build a rapport.
 Essentially, this means they could regularly communicate with their fans—your target market—to the point of knowing some of them by name.